adhere-tech/adhere-tech.github.io/README.md

 wmi with `pip install wmi`, pywin32 with `pip install pywin32`, and requests with `pip install requests`.
 3. Based on the OS and Chrome version, download the corresponding version of Chromedriver [here](https://chromedriver.chromium.org/).
-Unzip the downloaded file and put `chromedriver.exe` in the same folder of `AdHere.py`.
+Unzip the downloaded file and put `chromedriver.exe` in the same folder as `AdHere.py`.
-4. Fill Google Chrome's user profile location after `USRPROFILE = ` in line 31 of `AdHere.py`.
+4. Fill Google Chrome's user profile directory after `USRPROFILE = ` in `AdHere.py`.
 5. Run `python AdHere.py domain_url` in the command line to run AdHere on the given URL.
 Leaving `domain_url` blank will perform a self-inspection on google.com.
 It will scan the website with the headless (no GUI) Google Chrome.
 After finishing the scan,